tier4/caret_doc/docs/faq/faq.md

 Some module may need to rebuild instead e.g. with 'pybind11>=2.12'.
 ```

-To use caret, it is sufficient to update the following packages.
+To use caret, it is sufficient to update packages `numexpr`, `bottleneck`, and `matplotlib`.
+The packages can be updated by the following command.

-- numexpr
-- bottleneck
-- matplotlib

-The following commands can be used to update the package.

 ```
 pip3 install -U numexpr bottleneck matplotlib